Call or Text Toll Free 1-877-877-3069

 There are over 500 species of wild silkworms, which feast on oak and other leaves, and are capable of fending for themselves.
 The tussah worm is considerably larger than the commercially cultivated variety, sometimes growing to six inches in length, producing an egg-sized cocoon.
 China produces approximately 80% of the world’s tussah silk.
 The Assam Valley in India produces a golden colored tussah that cannot be reeled off of the cocoon as with other silks, but instead must be spun like cotton or wool.

 Even though silk comprises of a mere 0.2% of the world's total production of textile fibers, it will continue to be a sought after luxurious fabric for the discriminating individual.
-As the New York based designer Oscar de la Renta has said, "Silk does for the body what diamonds do for the hand."
+"Silk does for the body what diamonds do for the hand."